Half-Way Covenant: Adoption

 The churches of Massachusetts were slower to accept inclusive baptism policies.
 Lay church members were divided with some supporting the new measures and others strongly opposing.
 The result was schism as congregations divided over implementing the synod's recommendations.
 A prominent example was the division of Boston's First Church after the death of its pastor John Wilson, a Half-Way supporter, in 1667.
 Davenport was called by the congregation as its new pastor, and this was followed by the withdrawal of 28 disgruntled members who formed Third Church (better known as Old South Church).
 For 14 years, there was no communion between the two churches, and the conflict affected the rest of Massachusetts' Congregational churches.
 Those who were against the Half-Way Covenant favored First Church and those who approved favored Third Church.

 Until 1676, opponents of the Half-Way Covenant in Massachusetts were successful at preventing its adoption in all major churches.
 That year marked the beginning of a long series of crises in Massachusetts, beginning with King Phillip's War (1675–1678) and ending with the Salem Witch Trials (1693).
 Many Puritans believed God was punishing the colony for failing to bring more people into the covenant.
+The Massachusetts General Court called the Reforming Synod (1679–1680) to consider the causes for decline.
 By the end of the 17th century, four out of every five Congregational churches in Massachusetts had adopted the Half-Way Covenant, with some also extending access to the Lord's Supper.

 As the Half-Way Covenant became widely adopted, it became typical for a New England congregation to have a group of regular churchgoers who were considered Christians by their behavior but who never professed conversion.
 Often, these half-way members outnumbered full members.
 One Massachusetts estimate from 1708 stated the ratio was four half-way members to each full member.